ahammadmejbah/Optimization-Methods-By-Mejbah-Ahammad/README.md

-# Optimization Methods With Mathematics and Python By Mejbah Ahammad
+# <center>Optimization Methods With Mathematics and Python By Mejbah Ahammad</center>

 ## 📌 **15 Books on Optimization**
 1. *Convex Optimization* – Stephen Boyd & Lieven Vandenberghe